JonLatane/jonline/backend/README.md

 # Jonline Backend

-The backend of Jonline is built with Rust, Tonic, Diesel, PostreSQL and Memcached.
+The backend of Jonline is built with Rust, Tonic, Diesel, and PostreSQL.

 ## Building and running locally
-Use `cargo build` and `cargo run` to run against your local database and memcached.
+Use `cargo build` and `cargo run` to run against your local database.

 ## Deploying
 The quickest way to deploy is to simply run `make create_db_deployment create_be_deployment`.
 This will create a database and two `jonline` service replicas in your Kubernetes cluster.